 Northern Ireland has a very active tribunal system and our own employment judges that issue detailed and reasoned decisions.
 Our Court of Appeal has had to contend with a spate of employment-related cases this year.

-Maxine Orr, Partner, Worthingtons, analyses case law and offers practical advice on what you should now do in order to comply with developing case law in NI at our recent Annual Review of Employment Law conference.
+Maxine Orr, Partner, Worthingtons, analyses case law and offers practical advice on what you should now do in order to comply with developing case law in NI at our 2017 Annual Review of Employment Law conference.
 In the session (video and transcription below), Maxine covers the following cases:

 - Court of Appeal - Lindsay Knox v Henderson Retail Ltd (WEI10237) and Caroline Connolly v Western Health & Social Care Trust (1258/13IT)

 - Unfair Dismissal - Eamonn McGrath v Southern Health & Social Care Trust (583/16IT)